 To avoid incurring charges to your Google Cloud account for the resources used in this quickstart, follow these steps.

 gcloud kms keys versions list --location global \ --keyring test --key quickstart

-To destroy a version, run the following command, replacing VERSION_NUMBER with the version number to be destroyed:
+To destroy a version, run the following command, replacing key-version with the number of the key version to be destroyed:

-gcloud kms keys versions destroy VERSION_NUMBER \ --location global --keyring test --key quickstart
+gcloud kms keys versions destroy key-version \ --location global \ --keyring test \ --key quickstart